amoshoo/amoshoo.github.io/index.md

 ---
 ### BASIC INFO ABOUT ME
 <p>
 Welcome to my personal page!
 I'm Zhili Hu, a statistics master's student at Renmin University of China in Beijing.
-Before that, I received my bachelor degree of physics in Sun Yat-Sen University of China.
+Before that, I received my bachelor degree of physics in Sun Yat-Sen University in Zhuhai, Guangdong Province.
 Here, I will share my exciting journey in the fields of <strong>embodied AI</strong> and <strong>robotics</strong>.
 </p>

 ### WHY AI AND ROBOTICS